Bay Adelaide Centre - West Tower

-- Nortel Networks – Representing the Canadian court-appointed “super monitor” in virtually all aspects of this multi-national insolvency proceeding involving coordinated CCAA, Chapter 11 and UK administration proceedings, including in connection with the sales of Nortel’s business units and patent portfolio for US$7.5 billion, the unprecedented cross-border trial to resolve various disputes among Nortel’s Canadian, U.S. and European estates, the claims resolution process, environmental matters, the restructuring and wind-up of Nortel Canada’s controlled subsidiaries in the Asia-Pacific region, the 2016 global settlement of the sale proceeds allocation dispute among the Nortel estates and their significant creditors, and the US$4.5 billion CCAA plan of arrangement implemented in 2017.
+- Nortel Networks – Representing the Canadian court-appointed “super monitor” in virtually all aspects of this multi-national insolvency proceeding involving coordinated CCAA, Chapter 11 and UK administration proceedings, including in connection with the sales of Nortel’s business units and patent portfolio for US$7.5 billion, the unprecedented cross-border trial to resolve various disputes among Nortel’s Canadian, U.S. and European estates, the claims resolution process, the sale of Nortel Canada’s IPv4 addresses, environmental matters, the restructuring and wind-up of Nortel Canada’s controlled subsidiaries in the Asia-Pacific region, the 2016 global settlement of the sale proceeds allocation dispute among the Nortel estates and their significant creditors, and the US$4.5 billion CCAA plan of arrangement implemented in 2017